Geocld/sparkee/README.md

 - Run `git Commit`, `git tag` and `git push` automatically.
 - Run `pnpm publish`

-> spark will never publish packages which does not exits in `spark.json`.
+> spark will never publish packages which do not exits in `spark.json`.

 #### publish --force
 Spark will not publish unmodified packages, if you want to publish unmodified packages, use `--force`: